jianghoy/express-courier/tutorial/Git & Github.md

 ```

 You can only push your branch onto remote server's your branch (which makes sense) so you have to specify the branch name.

+## How to create a pull request

+While collaborators can directly push onto `master` branch I strongly discourage this sort of action.
+Codes should be reviewed and tested before merge into `master` branch.
+So we should use `pull request`.